rogerbf/snicksnack-cli/README.md

 # snicksnack-cli

-cli for the [snicksnack](https://www.npmjs.com/package/snicksnack) module.
+CLI for the [snicksnack](https://www.npmjs.com/package/snicksnack) module.
+Generate filler text in swedish, output to stdout or the clipboard.

 ## installation